Guidelines and Policies

 Manuscripts cannot have been accepted for publication, have been published by other periodicals, or be under evaluation for publication elsewhere.
 If earlier versions have been published in academic conferences, authors must disclose that information to the editors in the cover letter clarifying the main improvements that justify publication, as well as properly reference these previous publications and assure submitted manuscripts present significant improvement.

-Production Journal is an Open Access Journal and complies to the Creative Commons BY-CC license.
+Journal Production is an Open Access Journal and complies to the Creative Commons BY-CC license.
 It does not charge submission or publication fees from its contributors.

 To submit new articles access this page.